rydmike/flex_color_scheme/README.md

 Flutter's default Theme and its ThemeData is moving towards a design where all the sub-theme's in the default ThemeData are NULL.
-It is always the widget that defines the default behavior and look when its sub-theme and its properties are null and any direct properties for the same values are null.
-The colors for such null case are then defined by `ThemeData.of(context).colorScheme`.
+It is always the widget that defines the default behavior and look when its sub-theme and its properties are null and its properties for the same values are null.
+The widget colors for such cases are then defined by `ThemeData.of(context).colorScheme`.

 This Flutter theming design goal was described in this [document](https://docs.google.com/document/d/1kzIOQN4QYfVsc5lMZgy_A-FWGXBAJBMySGqZqsJytcE).
-This is mostly implemented by now, but there might still be some sub-themes in Flutter SDK remaining that do not fully adhere to this design.
+It is mostly implemented by now, but there might still be some sub-themes in Flutter SDK remaining that do not fully adhere to this design.

-FlexColorScheme also sets `ThemeData.of(context).colorScheme` to ensure that its colors are applied to all widgets that adhere to this newer standard.
-It also sets all the still existing legacy colors in `ThemeData.of(context)`, that some widgets may still use, to use scheme appropriate or scheme derived colors.
-Thanks to this there should not be any built-in widgets in Flutter that do not get color scheme themed by FlexColorScheme.
+FlexColorScheme sets `ThemeData.of(context).colorScheme` to ensure that its colors are applied to all widgets that adhere to this newer standard.
+It also sets all still existing legacy colors in `ThemeData.of(context)`, that some Flutter Widgets still use, to use scheme appropriate or scheme derived colors.
+Thanks to this there should not be any built-in Widgets in Flutter that do not get color scheme themed by FlexColorScheme.

 The ThemeData created by `FlexColorScheme().toTheme` also tries to not create and modify sub-themes when it does not have to.
 However, to meet its design goals, FlexColorScheme has to create a number of sub-themes and set some of their properties.
-In some rare cases this is actually to correct theming bugs in Flutter, but mostly to just reach its own design goals.
+In some rare cases this is done to correct theming issues in Flutter, but mostly to reach its own design goals.
 Further below is a list of all the sub-themes it creates and properties that you can **currently** expect to have none null values in them.
-These are sub-theme data and their properties, that would otherwise be null when just using default `ThemeData()` or `ThemeData.from()` factories, if they did not specify sub-themes.
+These sub-themes and their properties, would otherwise be null when just using default `ThemeData()` or `ThemeData.from()` factories, if they did not specify sub-themes.

-Even if these sub-themes currently are not null, and have some none null properties, it is still recommended to always use a null fallback value if you are accessing ThemeData sub-themes and their properties in `ThemeData.of(context)`.
+Even though these sub-themes currently are not null, and have some none null properties, it is still recommended to always use a null fallback value if you are accessing ThemeData sub-themes and their properties in `ThemeData.of(context)`.

 For example, when using the Floating Action Button's theme data, don't just use: